safazaidmalik/Aether/readMe.txt

-Near-Real_Time Data Warehouse Prototype - Semester 7 Practical Project
+AETHER: Desktop Application for the generation of realistic 3D outdoor virtual scenes using Natural Language Processing Final Year Project

 This is a Java based program which provides the implementation for Mesh Join to be used in a near realtime data warehouse.
-  Submitted to: Dr. Muhammad Asif Naeem
+  Submitted to: FYP Committee FAST Islamabad
-  Submitted by: Aamna Kamran
+  Submitted by: Aamna Kamran, Momin Tariq and Safa Zaid Malik Roll Number: 19I-0454, 19I-0437 and 19I-0555
-  Roll Number: 19I-0454
+  Project Type: Development
-  Assignment Name: Practical Project: Building and Analysing a Near-Real-Time Data Warehouse Prototype for METRO Shopping Store in Pakistan Submission Date: Friday, 2nd December, 2022
+  Group Number: F22-062

-*All analytical anaylsis and queries related to the data warehouse have been provided in a separate report.
+  Submission Date: Sunday, 9th January, 2023

 Required Java Imports (already included in the project) import java.sql.Connection;